-- a) Tubular type core has been added and accordingly both title and scope of the standard have been modified. - b) Wooden flush door shutters (cellular, hollow and tubular core type) have been categorized in two grades namely BWP (Boiling Water Proof) Grade and MR (Moisture Resistance) Grade. - c) Thickness criteria for wooden flush door shutters for all designations have been revised. - d) Raw materials requirements have been modified as per new grades of wooden flush door shutters (cellular, hollow and tubular core type). - e) Laminated veneer lumber (LVL) and veneer laminated lumber (VLL) have been incorporated as raw materials for use as stiles and rails. - f) End immersion test and glue adhesion test requirements have been modified as per grades of wooden flush door shutters (cellular, hollow and tubular core type). - g) Amendments issued to the previous version of the standard have been absorbed, and the text of the standard has been suitably modified to make it more clear in terms of interpretation and also user friendly.
+- a) Wooden flush door shutters (solid core type) have been categorized in two grades that is BWP (Boiling Water Proof) Grade and MR (Moisture Resistance) Grade. - b) Particle board with block board and medium density fibre board with block board type core have been deleted. - c) Thickness criterion for flush door shutter designations 8 DS 20 and 8 DS 21 have been revised. - d) Raw materials, requirements have been modified as per new grades of wooden flush door shutters (solid core type). - e) Under raw materials, particle board, medium density fibre board, stiles and rails, requirements have been modified. - f) Laminated veneer lumber (LVL) and veneer laminated lumber (VLL) have been incorporated as raw materials for use as stiles and rails. - g) End immersion and glue adhesion test requirements have been modified as per grades of wooden flush door shutters (solid core type). - h) All the amendments issued to the previous version of the standard have been absorbed, and the text of the standard has been suitably modified to make it more user friendly.